 “If done right and properly integrated within a brand, content marketing will benefit a cross-section of departments, including marketing, sales, public relations, and even customer relations.”

-Seventy-four percent of surveyed B2B executives in 2017 created content with original data and research as they found it to be the most effective marketing tactic in their toolkit.
+Seventy-four percent of surveyed B2B executives created content with original data and research as they found it to be the most effective marketing tactic in their toolkit.